-Use the links on the right to jump to different titles.
+Use the links to jump to different books.
+Learn more about each one.

 “Don’t fall in.”